The Bankrate promise

 Normally, if your student loans are in default status, your tax return will be seized to cover some of the defaulted balance.
-However, in 2020, the federal government halted all student loans collections, which means that tax returns weren’t offset.

 How to avoid tax refunds from being taken in the future